-- +H-870-001 Electrical Tool/Supply Kit (SF224)-Create an electrical supply kit to be used for basic electrical repair around the house.
++H-870-001 Electrical Tool/Supply Kit (SF224) - Create an electrical supply kit to be used for basic electrical repair around the house.
 Include a brief description of each item and its use.
-Container should be appropriate to hold items. - +H-870-002 Lighting Comparison (SF225)-Display studying the efficiency of various lighting (incandescent, fluorescent, halogen, Light Emitting Diodes, etc.).
-Exhibit could be a poster display, or an actual item. - +H-870-003 Electrical Display/Item (SF226)-Show an application of one of the concepts learned in the Wired for Power project.
+Containers should be appropriate to hold items.

++H-870-002 Lighting Comparison (SF225) - Display studying the efficiency of various lighting (incandescent, fluorescent, halogen, Light Emitting Diodes, etc.).
+Exhibit could be a poster display, or an actual item.

++H-870-003 Electrical Display/Item (SF226) - Show an application of one of the concepts learned in the Wired for Power project.
 Examples include re-wiring or building a lamp, re-wiring or making a heavy-duty extension cord or developing an electrical diagram of a house.
-Exhibit could be a poster display, or an actual item. - +H-870-004 Poster (SF227)-Poster should exemplify one of the lessons learned in the Wired for Power Project.
-Posters can be any size up to 28×22 inches.
+Exhibit could be a poster display, or an actual item.

++H-870-004 Poster (SF227) - Poster should exemplify one of the lessons learned in the Wired for Power Project.